-The New Zealand Building Code is a set of national, mandatory regulations that define the performance standards that buildings must meet, for example, how strong an earthquake they must be able to withstand, or how much natural light there must be in a bedroom.
+The New Zealand Building Code is a set of national, mandatory regulations that define the minimum performance standards that buildings must meet.
 All building work in New Zealand must comply with the Building Code (regardless of whether or not a Building Consent is required).
-The New Zealand Building Code is a schedule 1 of the Building Regulations 1992 available online at the New Zealand Legislation.
-The Building Code sets minimum standards.
+The New Zealand Building Code (schedule 1 of the Building Regulations 1992) is available for free online at the New Zealand Legislation.
 You may decide to exceed those standards, but you cannot do less than the Building Code requires.
 To ensure your project goes smoothly, it is important that the person who draws your project plans understands the Building Code requirements and how to meet them, and that the builder follows the approved plans.
 Council can require that the property owner(s) fix work not complying with the Building Code or a building consent’s approved plans.

 A Building Consent is the formal approval that the proposed building work meets the requirements of the Building Act 2004, Building Regulations and Building Code.
 A Building Consent is only obtainable from an accredited and registered Building Consent Authority (BCA).
-The Building Unit of your local Council has been accredited by International Audit New Zealand and registered by the Building System Performance branch of MBIE.
+The Building Unit of your local Council has been accredited by International Accreditation New Zealand and registered by the Building System Performance branch of MBIE.
 As such, they are authorised to process your application for a Building Consent, inspect the building project at various stages, and to certify the work at project completion.
 If a building consent is required, no physical work can be started until the Council has issued the Building Consent, and Resource Consent (if applicable).
 If you start any site or building work before this, you are liable for a fine.
 See Building Consents, Application Forms & Checklists, Building Forms & Guides for Homeowners.